celery/celery/docs/faq.rst

 as a message.
 If you don't collect these results, they will build up and RabbitMQ will eventually run out of memory.

-This result backend is now deprecated so you should not be using it.
+This result backend is now deprecated so you shouldn't be using it.
 Use either the RPC backend for rpc-style calls, or a persistent backend if you need multi-consumer access to results.

 Results expire after 1 day by default.
 It may be a good idea to lower this value by configuring the :setting:`result_expires` setting.